vbotka/ansible-collection-freebsd/docs/source/playbooks/pb-iocage-template.rst

 act_user
 """"""""

 Create a user in the jail.
-Usually, this user will be used as a ``remote_user`` to connect to the jail.
+Usually, this user is used as the ``remote_user`` to connect to the jail.

 .. code-block:: yaml